 High limestone cliffs and interspersed beaches continue from Conch Bar out to Juniper Hole on the far northwest point of the island.

 The main access to Mudjin Harbor Beach is located inside the Blue Horizon Resort.
 A small car park is located here, and a 500 foot (150m) concrete walking path leads down to the beach.
-Several of the defining features of Mudjin Harbor are found in this vicinity: a large open-faced cave above the beach, an overlook at the top of the cliff, and the rocky Dragon Island.
+Several of the defining features of Mudjin Harbor are found in this vicinity: a large open-faced cave above the beach, an overlook at the top of the cliff, and the rocky Dragon Cay.
 Most visitors tend to spend several hours here, as there’s so much to see and explore.

 Another great way to experience Mudjin Harbor is to walk the historical Crossing Place Trail.
 This hiking path leads across the hills, beaches and cliffs of the area and was part of the link that traditionally connected the Caicos Islands.

 Although impressive at all times, Mudjin Harbor is especially so when there's a high ocean swell.
 The Caicos Islands sit on an underwater plateau that rises about 8000 feet (2500m) from the surrounding ocean floor, and the edge of this plateau is located directly off of Mudjin Harbor, unlike much of the rest of the Caicos Islands coastline.
 Because of this, the ocean swells break right off the beach.